JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

     }
 }
 ```
+## Type safety in navigation

+Compose Multiplatform implements the Jetpack Compose APIs meant to help with type safety when using the Navigation library.
+Base use cases, applicable to common code as well, are described in the [Compose documentation](https://developer.android.com/guide/navigation/design/type-safety).

+Navigation implemented in Compose Multiplatform depends on the Jetpack library: the blog post detailing the nuances and challenges
+of transitioning to the type-safe APIs.
+TODO link and multiplatform differences.

 ## Sample project

 To see the Compose Multiplatform navigation library in action, check out the [nav_cupcake project](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/nav_cupcake),
 which was converted from the [Navigate between screens with Compose](https://developer.android.com/codelabs/basic-android-kotlin-compose-navigation#0)
 Android codelab.

+> This project does not use the type-safe approach yet, but we are working on it.
+>
+{style="tip"}

 Just as with Jetpack Compose, to implement navigation, you should:
 1. [List routes](https://github.com/JetBrains/compose-multiplatform/blob/a6961385ccf0dee7b6d31e3f73d2c8ef91005f1a/examples/nav_cupcake/composeApp/src/commonMain/kotlin/org/jetbrains/nav_cupcake/CupcakeScreen.kt#L50)